ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

 Appendix A.  Technology Considerations

    This section documents some design decisions that were made in the development of DMARC.
-Specifically, addressed here are some suggestions that were considered but not included in the design.
+Specifically addressed here are some suggestions that were considered but not included in the design, with explanatory text regarding the decision.
-   This text is included to explain why they were considered and not included in this version.

-Herr (ed) & Levine (ed)    Expires 27 May 2022                 [Page 46]
+Herr (ed) & Levine (ed)    Expires 3 June 2022                 [Page 44]

 Internet-Draft                  DMARCbis                   November 2021